Mercury-HPC/Mercury-HPC.github.io/documentation.md

 _origin_, and forwarded to another process, which will execute the call, and referred to as _target_.
 Each side uses an RPC _processor_ to serialize and deserialize parameters sent through the interface.
-Calling functions with relatively small arguments results in using the short messaging mechanism exposed by the network abstraction layer, whereas functions containing large data arguments additionally use the remote memory access (RMA) mechanism.
+Calling functions with relatively small arguments results in using a short messaging mechanism exposed by the network abstraction layer, whereas functions containing large data arguments additionally use a remote memory access (RMA) mechanism.

 ## Network Abstraction Layer

-The _network abstraction_ (NA) layer is used by both the RPC layer and the bulk layer.
+The _network abstraction_ (NA) layer is internally used by both the RPC layer and the bulk layer (it is therefore not expected to be directly used by a regular mercury user, who may jump to the [RPC layer](#rpc-layer) section).
-It provides a minimal set of function calls that abstract the underlying network fabric and that can be used to provide: connection/disconnection to/from a target, point-to-point messaging with both unexpected and expected messaging, remote memory access.
+It provides a minimal set of function calls that abstract the underlying network fabric and that can be used to provide: target address lookup, point-to-point messaging with both unexpected and expected messaging, remote memory access, progress and cancellation.
 The API is non-blocking and uses a callback mechanism so that upper layers can provide asynchronous execution more easily: when progress is made (either internally or after a call to `NA_Progress()`) and an operation completes, the user callback is placed onto a completion queue.
 The callback